davidjihwan/Cat_Toy_Simulator/README.md

 ## Troubleshooting
 Here are a couple of common errors that I ran into while testing:
 - Code quits with "Missing one or both inputs” written to the output.
-- Often, this just seems to happen due to communication issues even if pins are seeded correctly, so try exiting the program and trying again a couple times.
+Often, this just seems to happen due to communication issues even if pins are seeded correctly, so try exiting the program and trying again a couple times.
 If the error persists, check that the pins are correctly seeded in the motherboard and joystick and try again.
-- Check if the correct port is being used by looking at the output of the Sketch.
+Check if the correct port is being used by looking at the output of the Sketch.
-- Simulation runs but the circle representing the player is missing
-- This also seems to be a communication issue.
+- Simulation runs but the circle representing the player is missing.
+This also seems to be a communication issue.
 Exit and try again.

 General code troubleshooting:
 - The pin numbers corresponding to inputs are hardcoded in the Arduino sketch.
 Make sure that the pin numbers line up with those in your breadboard.